-- Anyone can catch head lice; catching them has nothing to do with not being clean.
+- Anyone can catch head lice - catching them has nothing to do with poor hygiene.

-- If you find live head lice or eggs on a family member’s scalp, treat them and check the scalp of everyone in the house.
+- If you find live head lice or eggs on your child's scalp, treat your child and check everyone in the house.

-- Dimethicone lotion is a very effective treatment that your family doctor can prescribe.
+- 4 percent (4%) dimethicone lotion is a very effective treatment that your family doctor can prescribe.

-- Wet combing with cheap conditioner and a head lice comb is also an effective way to find and remove head lice if done thoroughly.
+- Wet combing with cheap conditioner and a fine-tooth head lice (nit) comb is also an effective way to find and remove head lice, if done properly.

 What are head lice?

-Head lice live on your hair and feed by sucking blood from your scalp.
+Head lice live on the hair and feed by sucking blood from the scalp.
 They are pale grey (before feeding) and reddish brown (after feeding).
 Head lice do not carry or pass on disease.